Skip to Content

 4. If you use a sewing machine for the satin stitch, do this step now.
 If you hand embroidery the satin stitch, you can do this step later during the embroidery stage.

 b.
-Satin stitch 3 rows of black stripes on the bumblebee body, extend slightly out from the pattern’s outline.
+Satin stitch 3 rows of black stripes on the bumblebee body, extending slightly out from the pattern’s outline.

 c.
-Drop 1 – 2 drops of fray check on the satin stitch that intersect with the pattern’s outline.
+Drop 1 – 2 drops of fray check on the satin stitch that intersects with the pattern’s outline.

 d.
-Leave it aside to let them absorb and dry for a few minutes.Garden Bug Applique Sew
+Leave it aside to let it absorb and dry for a few minutes.Garden Bug Applique Sew

-5. Cut the patterns out from the fabric, preferably using a pair of small sharp tip scissors since the pattern is small.Garden Bug Applique Pattern Cut
+5. Cut the patterns out from the fabric, preferably using small sharp tip scissors since the pattern is small.Garden Bug Applique Pattern Cut

 6. a.
 Peel off the fusible web paper backing.